Our Founding Directors

 Lisa M. H. Sanetti, PhD, BCBA

-Lisa Sanetti is a Professor of School Psychology at the University of Connecticut.
-She has extensive research and practical experiences facilitating intervention implementation at the district, school, group, and implementer levels to promote students’ academic, behavioral, social, and emotional outcomes over time.
-She received the Lightner Witmer Award from the American Psychological Association for her scholarship related to implementation and is an invited member of the Network of Expertise in the Society for Implementation Research Collaboration.
-She has received over 5 million dollars in grant funding from multiple agencies and foundations and is one of the top 20 most prolific contributors to the school psychology literature.
-In addition to her research, she consults with school systems within and outside of the US to improve the equitable delivery and sustainment of effective practices to promote better outcomes for all students.
+Lisa Sanetti was a Professor of School Psychology at the University of Connecticut.
+She had extensive research and practical experiences facilitating intervention implementation at the district, school, group, and implementer levels to promote students’ academic, behavioral, social, and emotional outcomes over time.
+She received the Lightner Witmer Award from the American Psychological Association for her scholarship related to implementation and was an invited member of the Network of Expertise in the Society for Implementation Research Collaboration.
+She received over 5 million dollars in grant funding from multiple agencies and foundations and was one of the top 20 most prolific contributors to the school psychology literature.